JPLOpenSource/fprime-scala/README.md

 # Component Based Programming in Scala

 The contents of this repository is a collection of four Scala DSLs for composing, programming, monitoring, and testing component-based systems.
-The four DSLs are: F', pronounced F prime (for composing component based systems), HSM (for programming with hiearchical state machines), Daut (for monitoring with data automata), and Rules (for rule-based testing).
+The four DSLs are: F', pronounced F prime (for composing component based systems), HSM (for programming with hierarchical state machines), Daut (for monitoring with data automata), and Rules (for rule-based testing).

 The four DSLs can be used together.
-For example, a system can be built as an F' application with interacting components, and where some components are programmed as hierachical state machines.
+For example, a system can be built as an F' application with interacting components, and where some components are programmed as hierarchical state machines.
 Selected components can be monitors, and all component can be tested using rules.

 The DSLs are effectively API's (libraries) in Scala, but are given DSL "look and feel".
 The DSLs are so-called _internal shallow DSLs_, internal because they are Scala APIs, and shallow because Scala's own language features form a fundamental part of the DSLs.